Daytime and nighttime diaper leaks: say no to minor accidents!

 Why does baby's diaper overflow?

-Changing baby's diaper is a daily task that every young parent must master from birth.
-However, a diaper overflow can happen very quickly.
+Changing a baby's diaper is a daily task that every young parent must master from birth.
+But it's easy to let a diaper overflow.
 But why does my child's diaper leak?
 Here are the 3 main reasons behind this unexpected event.

-1. The size of the diaper is unsuitable for lbaby's age or weight.
+1. The size of the diaper is unsuitable for baby's age or weight.

 Does your baby's diaper overflow several times a day?
 It could be a problem of size.
 If the diaper is too large, it will allowurine to pass over the tummy, back and thighs.
 If it's too small, the materials it contains won't be sufficiently absorbent.

-To find out if your child's diaper is the right size, we recommend you check :
+To find out if your child's diaper is the right size, we recommend that you check :

-• That the adhesives used to close the diaper are easily positioned in the center of the diaper and are therefore neither too tight nor too loose;
+- that the adhesives used to close the diaper are easily positioned in the center of the diaper, so that they are neither too tight nor too loose;

-• That your baby weighs the recommended weight for this category of diapers.
+- Your baby weighs the recommended weight for this category of diaper.

 A diaper works like a sponge.
 If it's too compressed, it can't absorb any liquids, and overflows.
 We therefore recommend that youdress your baby in clothes adapted to his size, so that they don't compress the diaper too much.
 A bodysuit that's too tight can lead to unwanted leaks during the day or night.

 What's more, a diaper that doesn't absorb enough also encourages overflow.
-Some brands of eco-friendly disposable or cloth diapers use natural materials that retain urine and stool much better.
-It's up to you to try them out and find the type of diaper best suited to your baby!
+Some brands of ecological or washable disposable diapers use natural materials that retain urine and stool much better.
+It's up to you to test them out and find the type of diaper best suited to your baby!

 3. The diaper doesn't fit properly

-In the same way, a diaper that doesn 't fit snugly enough encourages spillage.
+In the same way, a diaper that doesn 't fit snugly enough encourages overflow.
 After changing your child, make sure that :

-• The diaper is well positioned and reaches just below her navel;
+- The diaper is correctly positioned and reaches just below the navel;

-• Adhesives are glued to the colored area at the top of the layer.
+- The adhesives are stuck to the colored area at the top of the diaper.

-We agree lthat these checks can sometimes be rather difficult to carry out if your baby is wriggling too much on the changing table.
+Admittedly, these checks can be a little tricky if your baby is wriggling too much on the changing table.
 But rest assured, with a little practice (and a few acrobatics), you'll get the hang of it!

 Diaper leakage at night: what are the reasons?

-The causes of diaper leakage during the night are much the same as those during the day: unsuitable size, over-compressed, insufficiently absorbent or ill-fitting diapers.
+The causes of night-time diaper leaks are much the same as those of daytime leaks: unsuitable size, overly compressed, insufficiently absorbent or poorly fitted diapers.

 How to choose the right diaper to avoid leaks?

 You can also use disposable products with an absorption capacity of at least 12 hours.
-To reduce the risk of diaper leakage during the night, we also recommend changing your baby's diaper just before putting him to bed.
+To reduce the risk of diaper leakage during the night, we also advise you to change your baby's diaper just before putting him to bed.

 Some materials, such as bamboo viscose or hemp, are up to 6 times more absorbent than cotton!
 With this type of diaper, you'll be able to add extra inserts and protective veils.
 Your newborn's bottom will be dry day and night.